Unfortunately, your question is not complete so I will have to guess as to your question.

 The "statute of limitations" or the amount of time in which you are able to file a claim varies from state-to-state.
 In Washington state, there is a three year period in which an injured person has the right to sue.

 We wouldn't recommend it unless there was some defect in the car that caused it to hit you, say for example a design flaw which caused it to have an unintended acceleration.
-A better bet might be to file a lawsuit against the person driving the car that hit if they were negligently operating the...Read more »
+A better bet might be to file a lawsuit against the person driving the car that hit if they were negligently operating...Read more »

 Other insurance company agent is apparently overworked and trying to foist some blame on me for being on the road when his insured ran red light!
 They ignore my request for info like transcript of statement of insured and I am preparing a legal issues letter for them now because agent is...
 Read more »

 You need to understand how insurance companies work.
 They are a for-profit entity and the insurance agent's job is to minimize costs for the company.
 Insurance claims adjusters are loyal to the insured party and not the victim.
-Sometimes refusing to provide you the information you need and giving...Read more »
+Sometimes refusing to provide you the information you need and...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.